17 Must-Visit Places For Your California Bucket List

 Stargazing is also quite popular at this park as they’re almost always dazzling during the night.

-15. Go to America’s Largest Urban Cultural Park
+15. America’s Largest Urban Cultural Park

 If San Diego is on your list of places to go, and especially if you have kids, you should check out Balboa Park.